sjas/assessing-mininet/README.md

 ## What is this good for?

-Working with the Mininet Network Simulator ( wwww.http://mininet.org/ ).
-Creating runnable Topologies for it, doing automated measurements via D-ITG (Distributed Internet Traffic Generator, http://traffic.comics.unina.it/software/ITG/), using MATLAB to parse the results and produce usable output.
+Working with the Mininet Network Simulator ( http://mininet.org/ ).
+Creating runnable Topologies for it, doing automated measurements via D-ITG (Distributed Internet Traffic Generator, http://traffic.comics.unina.it/software/ITG/) on it, using MATLAB to parse the results and produce usable output.
 (Samples can be found under https://github.com/sjas/assessing-mininet-results ).

-This project contains three different Frameworks/Generators:
+So this project contains three different Frameworks/Generators:

     1. Python parser for Internet Topology Zoo's .graphml files to be converted into Mininet python-based topologies.
     2. D-ITG scripts for distributed traffic generation being used in a script framework.